DevExpress/netcore-wpf-demos/README.md

 You need the DevExpress NuGet packages to create a .Net Core 3 project.
 Follow the steps below to add the packages to a solution:

 1. [Register](https://docs.devexpress.com/GeneralInformation/116698/installation/install-devexpress-controls-using-nuget-packages/setup-visual-studio%27s-nuget-package-manager) the DevExpress Early Access feed in Visual Studio's NuGet Package Manager.
+Note that you should enable the **Include prerelease** option.

     `https://nuget.devexpress.com/early-access/api`